EDM-UH/EDM/readme.txt

 Educational Data Mining at the University of Houston

-This repository is to guide all future members of the EDM group.
+This repository is to guide all current members & future members of the EDM group.

 For Mac and Windows Users:
 	• Download the Github desktop application (https://desktop.github.com/)